DataDog/documentation/content/en/tracing/trace_collection/custom_instrumentation/java.md

 **Note**: You can add any relevant error metadata listed in the [trace view docs][3].
 If the current span isn’t the root span, mark it as an error by using the `dd-trace-api` library to grab the root span with `MutableSpan`, then use `setError(true)`.
 See the [setting tags & errors on a root span][4] section for more details.

-### Set tags & errors on a root span from a child span
+### Set tags and errors on a root span from a child span

 When an event or condition happens downstream, you may want that behavior or value reflected as a tag on the top level or root span.
 This can be useful to count an error or for measuring performance, or setting a dynamic tag for observability.